The Construction Site

-• The construction site scene is fascinating in so many ways: first it’s visually stunning, then I think about: the construction method, the women’s role, the carrying technique, the cost of labor versus machinery.
-And if I start feeling sorry for them, I want to remember what Tashi our driver said to us on a different but similar context: “it’s a job”, by which he meant that there is pride and appreciation in having a job, any job.
+The construction site scene is fascinating in so many ways: first, it’s visually stunning, then I think about: the construction method, the women’s role, the carrying technique, the cost of labor versus machinery.
+And if I start feeling sorry for them, I want to remember what Tashi, our driver, said to us in a different but similar context: “It’s a job!” by which he meant that there are pride and appreciation in having a job, any job.

-• Geshe Lhakdor was my teacher for the last ten days in Dharamshala.
-He is a top Buddhist scholar whom the Dalai Lama in-trusted with the Tibetan in-exile most critical mission: preservation, dissemination and continuation of their unique culture.
-With me in the audience were 35 university students from all over India; they are smart and inquisitive, it’s a pure joy to see and listen to their minds in action.
-Geshe Lhakdor handled us with grace and wisdom....Continue reading
+Geshe Lhakdor was my teacher for the last ten days in Dharamshala.
+He is a top Buddhist scholar whom the Dalai Lama in-trusted with the Tibetan in-exile most critical mission: preserving, disseminating, and continuing their unique culture.
+The audience was thirty-five university students from all over India; they are smart and curious.
+It’s a pure joy to see and listen to their minds in action.
+Geshe Lhakdor handled us with grace and wisdom.

-• Every day there is at least one heavy rain storm for about 30 minutes to an hour after which the air feels like it has been cleansed from the smog and pollution.
-The misty clouds are very low, sometimes below our hotel, which is on top of McLeod Ganj Hill, sometimes we are just in the mist.
-All the while the temperature is high 70 to 80f and so is the humidity.
-It’s my first time experiencing this kind of weather for more than a day, feels strange.
+Heavy rainstorms of 30 minutes to an hour in duration are daily occurrences, after which the air feels like it has been cleansed from the smog and pollution.
+The misty clouds are low, and sometimes below our hotel balcony, at the top of McLeod Ganj Hill.
+The temperature is high, 70 to 80f, and the humidity is high as well.
+It’s my first time experiencing this kind of weather for more than a day; it feels strange.

-• The Kashmir Valley is under curfew, in the last week separatist riots caused 37 deaths, and it seems like the number is rising every day, thus Srinagar is off our plan.
-Now on route to Amritsar, to learn something about Sikhism.
+The Kashmir Valley is under curfew.
+Thirty-seven people died last week in separatist riots.
+It seems like the number is rising every day; thus, we take Srinagar is off our plan.
+Now en route to Amritsar, to learn something about Sikhism.

-• During the stay I wrote a few proverbs and sayings associated with Buddhism and the Dalai Lama, the themes of death and forgiveness were dominant:
+During the stay, I collected a few Buddist proverbs, some associated with the revered Dalai Lama.
+The themes of death and forgiveness were dominant.

-• Living properly is about preparing for death.
+- Living right is about preparing for death.

-• To whom emptiness is possible everything is possible.
-Buddhist proverb
+- To whom emptiness is possible, everything is possible.

-• Don’t make your mind like feather, don’t get excited too much of good news and despair deeply of bad news.
-Buddhist proverb
+- Don’t make your mind like a feather, don’t get excited too much about good news and despair deeply of bad news.

-• People with strong purpose leave strong imprint.
-Buddhist proverb
+- People with strong purpose leave a strong imprint.

-• Meditation is habituation with positive emotions through which one becomes a compassionate person.
-Buddhist proverb
+- Meditation is habituation with positive emotions through which one becomes a compassionate person.

 We have bigger houses but smaller families